 Days 3 – 5 Washington DC

 Flights from Chicago to DC are pretty regular and the flight time is just under 2 hours.
 Depending on what time you fly, you can either spend your morning exploring the last few bits of Chicago or if you take an earlier flight you can spend your afternoon exploring Washington DC.
-For a full list of things to do you can checkout our guide.
+There are so many things to do in Washington DC particularly if you are visiting during the Cherry Blossom Festival.
+But if not here are some other things we think you might find interesting.

 Things to do in Washington DC